rogerbinns/jia-mini-python/doc/python.rst

    Adds item to end of list (modify in place)

+.. method:: index(item)

+   Returns position of item in list or -1 if not found.
+Calls :jdoc:`List.indexOf <java/util/List.html#indexOf(java.lang.Object)>`

 .. method:: sort(cmp=None, key=None, reverse=False)

    You can omit some or all of the arguments.
 Since keyword arguments